eric-lopes/ESP32D2/README.md

 | 6 | Sensor KY-037 |
 | 7 | Sensor DHT11 |

-### A lamp activated by clapping that plays MP3s activated by a presence sensor that also has a temperature sensor.
+### ESP32D2 is a clap-driven RGB table lamp.
+It also plays MP3 files triggered by a presence sensor.
+It has a Temperature and Humidity sensor.
+It has a simple HTTP server for controlling and reading the temperature/humidity sensor.
+The entire circuit is assembled in a small R2D2 made from 3mm MDF, photos of which will be added.

 Code is under development.
 Follow the progress in the release announcement above.
-All the electronics will be mounted on an R2-D2 made of 3mm MDF and will be used as a lamp and plays music!
 Are being used:
 | # | Items |
 | --- | --- |